Human Again (song): Removal

 "Human Again" is considered by the Disney executives as somewhat of a controversial song within Beauty and the Beast.
-DigitalMediaFX said "there's a reason that the "Human Again" song was not included in the original Beauty and the Beast until 2002—it didn't quite fit", and cites Disney's own statement, "the song posed story problems which was difficult to solve in a timely manner.
+DigitalMediaFX said "there's a reason that the "Human Again" song was not included in the original Beauty and the Beast until 2002—it didn't quite fit", and cites Disney's own statement, "the song posed story problems which were difficult to solve in a timely manner.
 Because it was originally conceived as an 11-minute musical number, Disney had no other choice but to ultimately replace the song with the shorter and more direct 'Something There'".
 Show Biz Training explains the song was cut "in spite of the writers' and film makers' strong desire to keep it in the film".
 They eventually chose service to the story over self-indulgence and reluctantly cut the number.

 Kirk Wise explained the motivation behind the song's removal from the film and reinstatement in the stage version thus: "Back when it was originally written and storyboarded it was initially 11 minutes long, which is a pretty heavy milieu for an animated feature that already had a lot of songs.
 Length was one problem and the structure of the song was also a problem at the time because it indicated the passage of time, months of time, leaves falling.
 That presented a couple story problems for us because we kept asking, 'Well what?
 Is Maurice wandering around in the woods all this time?
 Is Gaston just sitting around in a tavern drinking beer after beer growing a long white beard?' we couldn't quite figure out what to do with the other characters during this time that Belle's at the castle and keep the motor of the story running.
 Those were the reasons for cutting it at the time.
 It wasn't until we saw the Broadway version where Alan[Menken] had made a substantial edit in the music and had found a slightly different place for the song to sit, so we realized there was a way to make this work.
 The bridge which was all about time passing was removed... so that issue went away.
 And Alan did a couple of additional edits for us when we were tailoring it for the movie, and now it works.
 There's a great little suite of music now that starts with "Something There," the song that B&B sing while they're having a little snowball fight, which segues into "Human Again" which gives the object perspective on what they hope for when B&B fall in love and that transitions into "Beauty and the Beast" the ballad, which is the culmination of their relationship.
 So, it's a nice little story within a story now."